It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in Silver City, New Mexico.

 Whether you are looking for breakfast, lunch, or dinner, we have the perfect place for you to thwart your hunger.

-The best place to grab breakfast in Silver City is Adobe Springs Café.
+The best place to grab breakfast in Silver City, New Mexico is Adobe Springs Café.
 They are open 7 days a week starting at 7 am.
-Besides traditional American breakfast options, they also have several Mexican variations as well with all priced reasonably.
+Besides traditional American breakfast options, they also have several reasonably priced Mexican variations as well.

 If you are in town for lunch, try Tapas Tree Grill.
-They have a variety of fusion dishes from French to Middle Eastern to Asian to Mexican.
+They have a variety of fusion dishes from French to Middle Eastern, and Asian to Mexican.
 There is something for everyone, but hours are limited from 11 am to 3 or 4 pm.

 Although the US is a relatively safe country to travel in, medical costs are high so we always recommend purchasing travel insurance before any trip.